SzymonTomalik/Charity/readme.md

 - adding gifts only after logging in,
 - viewing, editing, deleting donations,
 - indication that the gift has been given to someone (archiving).
+____
+## Additional functionalities
+- confirmation of account activation via a message sent to the email provided during registration,
+- support for forgotten passwords,
+- validation of correct input of two identical passwords,
+- validation of administrators service (e.g. no possibility to delete the last existing administrator).